 Shutterbugs couldn’t wait to get their hands on a hot new product in 1990: the digital camera.
 According to RS Components, the Dycam Model 1 was an exciting invention at the time because it could store your photos digitally (look, ma, no film!) and connect straight to a PC for transfer of downloadable files.
 The digital camera enjoyed its heyday until smartphones, with their ever-evolving technology, took the place of pocket-sized digital cameras for everyday use.
 Recently, a man named Steven Sasson, who worked for Kodak during the 1970s, said he developed a digital camera for the company, but they didn’t want to bring it to the market over fears that it would kill camera film sales, according to Business Insider.
-Love photography?
-You’ll be amazed by these brilliant things caught on camera for the first time.

 1991: The first web page

 Let’s circle back to our friend Sir Tim Berners-Lee, who brought us the World Wide Web two years earlier in 1989.
 Far from finished with his work, he created the very first web page in 1991.
 According to History.com, it was basically just instructions for how to use the web.
 He didn’t want to patent his invention because his hope all along was that the web would be accessible and free for everyone.
 He’s quoted as saying, “Had the technology been proprietary, and in my total control, it would probably not have taken off.
 You can’t propose that something be a universal space and at the same time keep control of it.”